-The FTC Safeguards Rule, or Standards for Safeguarding Customer Information, was updated in early 2022 to require all non-banking financial institutions – such as mortgage brokers, auto dealerships and others – develop, implement and maintain a comprehensive security system to keep customer information safe.
+The Federal Trade Commission (FTC) Safeguards Rule, or Standards for Safeguarding Customer Information, was updated in early 2022 to require all non-banking financial institutions – such as mortgage brokers, auto dealerships and others – develop, implement and maintain a comprehensive cybersecurity system to keep customer information safe.

-The new guidelines require organizations within scope of compliance to implement technology for audit trails and to monitor all unauthorized activity.
+The Safeguards Rule amendments require organizations within scope of compliance to implement technology for audit trails and to monitor all unauthorized activity.

 How Blumira Helps With FTC Compliance